Thursday, January 22, 2026

 FEEDER CATTLE:

-The feeder cattle complex is also trading sharply lower as the market
+The feeder cattle complex is continuing to trade mixed, and the market is

 LEAN HOGS: